subsquid/docs/docs/tutorials/create-an-ethereum-processing-squid.md

 * **type references** (e.g. `from: Owner`): When used on entity types, they establish a relation between two entities.
 * **`@index`**: Signals that the field should be indexed by the database.
 Very useful for increasing the performance on fields queried often.

-Whenever changes are made to the schema, TypeScript entity classes have to be regenerated, and to do that we use the `squid-typeorm-codegen` tool.
+TypeScript entity classes have to be regenerated whenever the schema is changed, and to do that we use the `squid-typeorm-codegen` tool.
 The pre-packaged `commands.json` already comes with a `codegen` shortcut, so we can invoke it with `sqd`:

 ```bash
 sqd codegen
 ```
+The (re)generated entity classes can then be browsed at `src/model/generated`.

 ## ABI Definition and Wrapper